espressif/esp-idf/docs/en/security/flash-encryption.rst

 Manually Encrypting Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Manually encrypting or decrypting files requires the flash encryption key to be pre-burned in efuse (see :ref:`pregenerated-flash-encryption-key`) and a copy to be kept on the host.
+Manually encrypting or decrypting files requires the flash encryption key to be pre-burned in eFuse (see :ref:`pregenerated-flash-encryption-key`) and a copy to be kept on the host.
 If the flash encryption is configured in Development Mode then it's not necessary to keep a copy of the key or follow these steps, the simpler :ref:`encrypt-partitions` steps can be used.

 The key file should be a single raw binary file (example: ``key.bin``).